Mobius5150/eaglefu/tips/pcb-review.md

 ### 2.6 Package Selection
 Ensure that you have explicitly selected the packages (the physical footprint) for all of your parts.
 E.g. Did you just use a generic footprint for a resistor/transistor/inductor without checking the sizing?
 If you are using a standard footprint like SOIC or SON ensure that you are knowingly using either North American or European standards as they have different pin spacing.
 Consult the part datasheet and the library editor (see section 3) when in doubt.

+### 2.7 Differential Pairs
+Identify signals that are differential pairs, and name them properly.
+See 3.8.

 ## 3. Board Review
 This section contains tips and things to consider when making/reviewing a PCB.
 DO NOT skip reading the first one - it's the biggest problem any board will face.